-Our services provide a safe haven where children who have run away or are at risk of running away can go for independent and confidential help, advice and support.
+Our services provide independent and confidential help, advice and support for children who have run away or are at risk of running away.

 What we know about children who run away